Miguel Bernardeau

 Miguel Ángel Bernardeau Duato (born 12 December 1996) is a Spanish actor.

 Biography

 Miguel Ángel Bernardeau Duato was born on 12 December 1996 in Valencia, Spain.
 He is the son of television producer Miguel Ángel Bernardeau and actress Ana Duato.
 He has a younger sister, named María Bernardeau Duato.
 He studied Dramatic Art in the United States, at Santa Monica College and acting at the American Academy of Dramatic Arts in Los Angeles, California.
-He made his feature film debut in 2017 comedy It's for Your Own Good.
+He made his feature film debut in the comedy It's for Your Own Good (2017).

 Personal life

 In 2018, Miguel Bernardeau started a relationship with singer Aitana, which they confirmed in August 2019.
 They lived together from September 2021 to December 2022, when Bernardeau reportedly moved out upon breaking up with Aitana.